forest-snow/CMSC828L/Problem Set 2/README.md

 * The best way to get logistical/administrative questions about this assignment answered is to come to Justin's office hours (MW 5-6 in AVW 4101/4103)

-* That's also the best way to get weird Linux problems answered (ask Chen about weird macOS problems)
+* That's also the best way to get weird Linux problems answered
+  * Ask Chen about weird macOS problems)

 * All computations/machine learning must be done in Keras.
 Don't see that NumPy, etc. are allowed dependencies and do something weird.

-* If you're doing this on a Windows system and have any issues beyond your Python code (i.e. "TensorFlow" won't work/install right), we can't help you.
+* If you're doing this on a Windows system and have any issues beyond your Python code (i.e. "TensorFlow won't work/install right"), we can't help you.

   * None of these tools were designed for Windows and using Windows with them a terrible idea.
 Even Microsoft's data science and ML people generally don't anymore.